ArieL-CanoY/cybersecurity/Text Editor/VIM.md

 >> set relativenumber - show and relates the number from the current line

+>> set relativenumber number - show and relates the number from the current line and show the actual line number.

 >> colorscheme <color> - set the background color of the editor
 	colors:
 		default
 		ron
 		habamax

+>> xnoremap \